 The philosophy

-Spanish cheese culture revolves around sheep’s and goat’s milk, long aging, and the dry, warm climate that concentrates flavor.
-Spain has fewer internationally famous cheeses than France or Italy, but its best are world-class.
+Spanish cheese leans on sheep’s and goat’s milk, long aging, and a dry climate that concentrates flavor.
+Spain has fewer famous cheeses than France or Italy, but its best are excellent.

 The three cheeses Elena chose

-Elena wrapped a piece of Cabrales in a thin slice of quince paste and handed it to me.
-The sweetness tamed the sharpness.
-It was perfect.
+Elena wrapped Cabrales in quince paste and handed it to me.
+The sweetness softened the bite.

 What Spain taught me

 Spanish cheese is about time and climate.
-The arid landscape concentrates flavor.
-Patience turns good milk into something dense and resonant.
+The dry landscape concentrates flavor, and patience does the rest.

 Thursday: The British Isles (where cloth-bound tradition persists)